dangoslen/dangoslen-me-site/content/blog/my-obsession-with-simple-code.md

 In software, the "easy to understand" is the key point.
 We want code that is easy to understand.
 Why?
 Because we read code many more times than we write it.

 Moreover, if we want our software to succeed, it must be maintainable.
-Maintainability requires more than simple code, but it **must** require it.
+And while not all simple code is maintainable, all maintainable cost has some for of simplicity to it.

 Teams change over time, requirements change even quicker, and even our own code looks foreign a few months after we've written it.
 We have to keep our code simple so that future developers (inlcuding our future selves) can understand what is going in.

 ## Simple vs Trivial